Yuval Noah Harari: Critical reception

+Russian far-right political philosopher Aleksandr Dugin has singled out Harari's "inclination towards a post-human existence" as evidence that the modern Western world is "the civilisation of the Antichrist", which the Russian world and the Islamic world are therefore justified in opposing.

 Awards and recognition

 Harari twice won the Polonsky Prize for "Creativity and Originality", in 2009 and 2012.
 In 2011, he won the Society for Military History's Moncado Award for outstanding articles in military history.
 In 2012, he was elected to the Young Israeli Academy of Sciences.

 Sapiens was in the top 3 of The New York Times Best Seller list for 96 consecutive weeks.
 In 2018, Harari gave the first TED Talk as a digital avatar.

 In 2017, Homo Deus won Handelsblatt's German Economic Book Award for the most thoughtful and influential economic book of the year.

 In 2018 and 2020, Harari spoke at the World Economic Forum annual conference in Davos.